InsightsAndAnalysis-Kwanele/CustomerBehaviourAndSalesAnalysis-BalajiFastFood/README.md

 • The highest number of meals throughout the year also came from May amounting to 589 meals sold and also relatively high number of beverages making up
-237 beveragessold for the month.
-For the next financial period assuming the seasonal demand Leverage more in this month offering discounts and promotions and applying upseling strategies.
+237 beverages sold for the month.
+For the next financial period assuming the seasonal demand, leverage more in this month offering discounts and promotions and applying upseling strategies.

 <img width="350" height="300" alt="meals_beverages" src="https://github.com/user-attachments/assets/494c8893-d9dc-416d-a631-6cdd20c3b0dd" />